kglotfelty/ciao_notebooks/README.md

 - `bias_repair_bad_idea.ipynb` many interesting analysis techniques are shown to understand why pixels were not longer considered bad after bias "repair"
 - `dmimgadapt_expmap_separately.ipynb` why  you should not smooth fluxed images (smooth counts and exposure separately)
 - `reproject_aspect_and_merge.ipynb` an example of reproject_aspect to improve alignment between observations.
+- `Deblend Experiment.ipynb` shows how to randomly assign individual events from overlapping sources to a specific source.